Poeschl/Folkwang/README.md

 ## Included mods

-For a list of included mods take a look in the [mods folder](https://github.com/Poeschl/Folkwang/tree/main/mods).
+For a list of included mods take a look in the [mods list](https://poeschl.github.io/Folkwang/mods.txt).
+It gets automatically updated on each version.

 ## Voice Mod